bluewaysw/pcgeos/TechDocs/Markdown/Concepts/csound.md

 the instrument patch IP_REED_ORGAN if the sound device supports simulated instruments.
 The note will play with medium loudness.

-To play a note at a lower priority (so it won't neccessarily interrupt other sounds), or with a different loudness, or as if by an instrument other than a reed organ, you will create and play a custom note.
+To play a note at a lower priority (so it won't necessarily interrupt other sounds), or with a different loudness, or as if by an instrument other than a reed organ, you will create and play a custom note.